Learn about the benefits of hyperconverged infrastructure, how it works, typical use cases, and vendors in the marketplace.

 HCI offers plenty of flexibility for your budget.
 However, the benefits you gain will fluctuate according to your level of investment.
 Typically, the hardware will comprise 80% of your total investment, while software can entail around 20%.
 These factors allow you to be creative and mix the right hardware and software according to your needs.

-Another benefit hyperconverged offers is the ability to stack up appliances, also called “nodes,” while gaining both compute power and storage capacity simultaneously.
+Another one of the benefits of hyperconverged infrastructure is the ability to stack up appliances, also called “nodes,” while gaining both compute power and storage capacity simultaneously.
 This is convenient for scaling as your business grows.
 It truly simplifies your budget projections for the next year because you know exactly how many nodes you will need to acquire according to your growth rate.

 When it comes to the SAN-like functionalities, HCI is just as capable while eliminating the latency hiccups found with traditional host-to-SAN connectivity requirements.
 With hyperconverged solutions, both the storage and hosts reside in the same physical box, augmenting response time.

-A hyperconverged system allows the integrated technologies to be managed as a single system through a common toolset.
-Most hyperconverged systems require a minimum of three hardware nodes for high availability and can be expanded through the addition of nodes to the base unit.
+Hyperconvergence allows the integrated technologies to be managed as a single system through a common toolset.
+Most hyperconverged integrated systems require a minimum of three hardware nodes for high availability and can be expanded through the addition of nodes to the base unit.
 A grouping of nodes is known as a cluster.

-To fully understand how hyperconvergence works, you need to create a mock-up design of your own environment to have a more realistic idea.
+What is hyperconvergence?
+To fully understand how it works, you need to create a mock-up design of your own environment to have a more realistic idea.
 You must start by asking yourself some basic questions:

 How much compute power do I need (CPU and memory for VMs)?

 How much usable storage capacity do I need in total (across the HCI cluster)?